zw1756/c4sue2021/labs/class_6/quickOSM.md

 # OpenStreetMap using QGIS

 As we learned, publicly available data comes from different sources.
 So far we focused mostly on data that comes from official and governmental sources.
-But there are many more sources to retrieve data.
+But there are many more sources to retrieve data from!
 Volunteered geographic information (VGI) for example, means data was crowdsourced from people.
 One of the most dominant forms of VGI is the open source community around [OpenStreetMap (OSM)](https://www.openstreetmap.org/#map=14/-42.4782/-73.7652&layers=D).
 OSM's mission is to create an open sourced map for the entire world.
 The data is added by individuals and is then available for anyone to use free of charge.
 The data collected on OSM includes amenity data on places like hospitals, schools, fire stations and coffee shops.
 In addition, infrastructure data like roads and buildings is also available.
-Generally speaking the OSM data is considered to be very valuable.
-But it is most useful in places that do not collect administrative datasets (e.g. open and census data).
+Generally speaking the OSM data is considered to be very valuable, but not 100% accurate.
+It is most useful in areas of the world that do not collect administrative datasets (e.g. open and census data).

 As a side note, OSM operates through local chapters that are in charge of gathering mappers to edit and add data in their city or community.
 You can find out more about it [here](https://wiki.openstreetmap.org/wiki/Foundation/Local_Chapters).

 OSM data can be accessed using multiple methods.
 Today, we will learn a method that fetches that data using an API.
-It is quite easy and straight forward and will load the results straight into our QGIS project.
+It is quite easy and straight forward and will load the results straight into our QGIS project as a layer.

 ### Install the QuickOSM plugin

  1. On QGIS's menu bar go to Plugins
- 2. On the right menu, make sure you are on All
+ 2. On the right menu, make sure you are viewing All
- 3. In the search box type : QuickOSM, and chose it from the options below
+ 3. In the search box type : QuickOSM, and chose it from the options below.
- 4. Click "Install Plugin" and wait until it's done (should take a few sec)
+ 4. Click "Install Plugin" and wait until it's done (should take a few sec).

 ### Make sure the install worked:

-  1. After QGIS is done installing go to Vector and you should see QuickOSM as an option in the menu.
+  1. After QGIS is done installing go to the Vector menu.
+You should see QuickOSM as an option in the menu.
 Choose QuickOSM--> QuickOSM.
   2. The QuickOSM window will open and you will see the parameters you can change and chose for the data download (Key, Value, and a dropdown with the geographic unit that we are interested in).

 ### Download OSM data for Hanoi, Vietnam.